 Chinese American Museum

-Food is undoubtedly part of Chinatown's local acclaim, but the restaurants are far from the only reason to visit.
+Food is undoubtedly part of Chinatown's acclaim, but the restaurants are far from the only reason to visit.
 History buffs will want to start their trip at the Chinese American Museum (CAM), located just outside of Chinatown at El Pueblo de Los Angeles Historical Monument.
 The museum is housed in the Garnier Building, the oldest surviving Chinese building in a major metropolitan area of California.

 Twin Dragon Gateway

 From CAM, it's a short walk to the twin dragon gateway on Broadway that welcomes visitors.
 Of course, you can learn much more about Chinatown once you venture into the neighborhood.

 A massive statue of Bruce Lee has become a must-photograph site in Chinatown's Central Plaza.
 The late martial arts star once had a studio in Chinatown at 628 W. College St.

 Nearby is the Dragon Chasing Pearl mural originally painted in 1941 by Tyrus Wong.
 The legendary artist, who passed away in December 2016 at age 106, was renowned for his work in film, particularly as the lead artist on Disney's Bambi.

 For years, Chung King Road has been an L.A. art hub.
-The small courtyard tucked in off Hill Street is home to a number of noted galleries, such as Charlie James Gallery, Tierra del Sol Gallery (formerly The Good Luck Gallery), and Coagula Curatorial.
+The small courtyard tucked in off Hill Street is home to a number of noted galleries, such as Charlie James Gallery and Tierra del Sol Gallery.
 Galleries have been moving into other parts of Chinatown as well, like Eastern Projects under the Blossom Apartments on Broadway and College.